 How are Certified Mental Health Coaches and Pastoral Counselors different from Licensed Therapists?
 All are in the mental health and/or social service/work industries, but they are not the same.
 Like licensed therapists, coaches and lay counselors are mental health and wellness helpers.

-Professional life coaches and pastoral/Christian counselors have chosen not to work in the healthcare system.
+Professional life coaches and pastoral counselors have chosen not to work in the healthcare system.
 They do not have government licenses to practice in medical healthcare.
-They are content to leave medical work to medical professionals.
+They are content to leave medical work to the secular realm and medical professionals.
 Their goal is to mindfully listen.
-Coaches and lay counselors do not diagnose.
-They don’t offer expert advice, but they do offer support, compassion and education.
+Coaches and counselors do not diagnose.
+They don’t offer expert advice, but they do offer support, compassion and good education.

-The coaching environment is different than what we often see in a medical practice or a doctor’s office.
+The coaching and pastoral counseling environment is different than what we often see in a medical practice or a doctor’s office.
 I have found that the coaching environment is more adaptable.
 The client is in the driver’s seat and there is less of a power imbalance.